DanskSupermarked/ds-frontend/docs/scripts/components/store-locator.md

 ## `#.controller.search(query)`

 Trying to convert query to a geoposition using Google Maps.
-If query is succesfully converted the stores collection is sorted based on the distance to queried geoposition.
+If query is successfully converted the stores collection is sorted based on the distance to queried geoposition.

 | Name | Type | Description |